 There was recently a girl of loose moral, | Who wanted to go sailing, who wanted to go sailing, | There was recently a girl of loose moral | Who wanted to go sailing as ordinary seaman.

-There are many cases known, where women have been unmasked being woman, and been brought for court.
+There’re many cases known where women have been unmasked being woman, and have been brought for court.
 Pretending to be a man as such was not considered dishonourable, but it was against the law of the Almighty Creator.
-Woman could be revealed only within days after they commenced going through live as a man, but there are also cases that women functioned for six years on end as sailor without being discovered.
+Woman could be revealed only within days after they commenced going through live as a man, but there’re also cases testifying of women functioning for six years on end as sailor without being discovered.

 Pretending to be a man, demanded more than wearing men’s cloths and cutting their hair short, i.e. just below the ears.
 These women also had to behave like men, and when being a sailor that meant showing rough behaviour, singing, cursing, visiting brothels and drinking a lot.
 Yes, they even had liaisons with women to mask their true gender.
 Also, these women had to be able to perform heavy work not inferior to men.

 Interestingly, some women serving in the army as male soldiers made fame after they unmasked themselves.
-A famous, eighteenth-century woman is Hannah Snell from England who wrote an autobiography about her adventures going through life as a man for many years.
-She married a Dutch sailor named James Summs.
+A famous, eighteenth-century woman is Hannah Snell (1723-1792) from Worcester, England who had written an autobiography about her adventures going through life as a man for many years.
+She allegedly married a Dutch sailor named James Summs.
 He turned out to spend all their money on whores.
-When Hannah was carrying seven months, she left her husband.
-After her child was born, she first joined the army under the name James or Jemmy Grey.
-After two years serving the army, she joined the navy and fought in battles around the world, and even got injured badly.
-When she returned to England and was paid out by the navy, she revealed in a tavern to her comrades who and what she was, with the words:
+When Hannah was carrying seven months, her husband left her.
+Hannah’s child died after seven months.
+After this tragedy Hannah tries to find Summs to seek revenge.
+She ends up in Coventry and here, in 1745, she joined the army as a man under the name James or Jemmy Grey.
+Between four months and two years she served in the army.
+In 1747 she joined the navy under the same name James Grey.
+A year later at Cuddalore in India, she was wounded during battle and was hospitalized for a year.
+After serving some more time in the nave she returns to England in 1750 and was paid out by the navy.
+Only then she revealed in a tavern to her comrades who and what she was, with the words:

 “Jemmy Grey will cast his skin like a snake and become a new creature.
 In a word, I am as much a woman as my mother ever was, and my real name is Hannah Snell.”

 Another famous autobiography is that of Mary Read.
 Mary married a Dutchman as well and set up a tavern in the town of Breda, when her husband died soon after.
 She decided to join the VOC as sailor.
 Her ship was captured by pirates, and eventually she became a notorious pirate.
-But also think of the sailor women Mary Lacy and Mary Ann Talbot (Grundner 2008).
+Yet another, very vengeful, female pirate was Jeanne de Clisson (1300-1359).
+She possessed a fleet and hurt the French at sea.
+Besides Hannah, Mary and Jeanne, there’re many more.
+Also think of the sailor women Mary Lacy and Mary Ann Talbot (Grundner 2008).
 Check note 2 at the end of this post for more names of women disguising as men in the early modern period.
-Another, very vengeful, female pirate was Jeanne de Clisson (1300-1359).
-She possessed a fleet and hurt the French at sea.

-Besides better job opportunities, patriotism and being active in the criminal underworld, motives of women impersonating men could also be of personal and intimate nature.
-It could also be to preserve their virginity, which in those days was very import value, almost sacral status.
+Except for better job opportunities, patriotism and being active in the criminal underworld, motives of women impersonating men could also be of personal and intimate nature.
+It could also be to preserve their virginity, which in those days was very import value, an almost sacral status.
 Going through life as a men, these women could avoid being married and preserve their virginity.
-And do not forget, in the Protestant society women did not have the option to enter a monastery as nun anymore.
-It could also be love.
-Young sweethearts; trying to stay with her lover and follow him abroad.
+And don’t forget, in the Protestant society women didn’t have the option to enter a monastery as nun anymore.
+And, of course, it could also be love.
+Young sweethearts, trying to stay with her lover and follow him abroad at sea for example.

 A final remark concerning personal motives for cross-dressing was homosexuality, somehow trying to live a couple in the early-modern society.
 Sexuality between women was very different from today.
 A woman loving another woman meant she had to reject her gender.
 Having such feelings for another women implied she actually must be a man.
-Sex was phallocentric and if no phallus was involved in the deed, it simply was not sex.
+Sex was phallocentric.
+If no phallus was involved in the deed, it simply wasn’t sex.
 If a woman had feelings for someone of the same gender, she therefore must be a man, or at least aspired to be one.
-Lesbian women therefore often doubted their gender.
+Lesbian women, therefore, often doubted their gender.
 This early-modern understanding of sexuality made travesty in these cases a kind of psychological or mental ‘correction’ (Dekker & Van de Pol 1989).

 With a certain contempt, lower-class women living in the Republic in the early modern period, were regarded as witty and assertive by contemporaries.
 What they failed to see, is that female sex workers, criminals and cross-dressers were in a way avant-gardists, trespassing unjust social borders and conservative conventions.
 Going back and forth between lower and upper classes, between law obedience and rebellion, between male and female, between hetero and gay.
 Being dressed as a man when committing criminal acts, and back being a woman when not.
+Living outside the bounds of acceptable cultural standards (Stark 1996).
 Putting the social order on its head, and therefore travesty was quite subversive (Dekker & Van de Pol 1989).

 Firstly, being a prostitute meant these women dressed, against the social codes and rules, as upper-class women.
 Of course, secondly, their clientele partly belonged to other, even honourable classes.
 Using make-up was a third element of crossing social conventions, because initially use of make-up was restricted to male theatre players.
 Prostitutes started to use make-up, maybe inspired by the stories and images brought from Asia too.
-Fourthly, as mentioned several times in this post, women accounted for 50 percent of all big city crimes.
+Fourthly, as mentioned before, women accounted for much of the crime in big city crimes.
 Lastly, women living as men, and indirectly claiming equal rights, was crossing social borders and conventions in optima forma, something modern society clearly still is struggling with.

 “You don’t do us any good by attacking us.
 Why don’t you attack those conditions?”Madam Reggie Gamble (1917)

 And let’s take this opportunity to end the dubious expression that prostitution is the oldest profession of the world.
-It is not.
+It’s not.
 One had to pay a whore from money he earned elsewhere.

 Shipping and sailors shaped Rotterdam.
 A modestly big city that is world’s sixth biggest harbour, and number one in Europe.
 Prostitution was part of its identity.
 Especially from the nineteenth century onwards, red-light districts developed.
 Taking advantage of opportunities seamen offered when it comes to paid sex.
 Zandstraat and Schiedamsedijk were the first rosse buurten ‘red-light districts’.